NJ Woman's Long-Ago Disappearance Leads To Arrest In Long Island Serial Killings

 What began as a search for Shannan Gilbert, a 23-year-old Craigslist escort who lived in Jersey City, led to the discovery of the skeletal remains of four victims along a sandy stretch of Long Island highway in 2010.

-Although authorities haven't connected Heuermann to Gilbert's death, it was the search for her that triggered a chain reaction of events that ultimately led to led directly to Heuermann's arrest.
+Although authorities haven't connected Heuermann to Gilbert's death, it was the search for her that triggered a chain reaction of events that ultimately led directly to Heuermann's arrest.

 Her driver had taken Gilbert from Manhattan to meet a client at the gated Oak Beach Association community at the eastern end of Jones Beach Island early on May 1, 2010, police said.

-Gilbert left the home at the client's request, then knocked on some doors and spoke with a couple of neighbors, they said.
+Original police reports said that Gilbert left the home at the client's request, then knocked on some doors and spoke with a couple of neighbors.

 That was the last anyone saw her.

-A K-9 officer and his cadaver dog were searching for Gilbert's body when they found the remains of another woman's body near Gilgo Beach along Ocean Parkway, which is between Jones Beach State Park and Captree State Park on Long Island's South Shore.
+A K-9 officer and his cadaver dog were searching for Gilbert's body when they found another woman's remains near Gilgo Beach along Ocean Parkway, between Jones Beach State Park and Captree State Park on Long Island's South Shore.

 The remains of three other victims were found the same week.
 They, like the first, had been wrapped in burlap bags, police said.

-Some of the remains found in those subsequent months were tied to other dismembered body parts discovered elsewhere on the island, which only deepened the mystery.
+Some of the remains found in those subsequent months were tied to other dismembered body parts that turned up elsewhere on the island.
+That only deepened the mystery.

 Gilbert's body was found in December 2011 -- 19 months after she went missing -- about three miles from where the other 10 sets of remains were discovered.